-So you’re standing in the supermarket, it’s a bit cold because you’re in the fridge section and you want to move towards the warm bakery section ASAP.
-Bamboozled by yoghurt choice this post is about to save you some serious chilly time.
+So you’re standing in the supermarket, it’s a bit cold because you’re in the fridge section and you’re feeling COMPLETELY bamboozled the by yoghurt choice.
+Oh trust me, I’ve been there.

 Natural vs. Fruit

 I’ll be frank and get to the point here.
 Anything fruity flavoured or that tastes fruity, has something in it to make it taste like that.
 Even a seemingly ‘natural’ fruit compote is a concentrated source of sugar, usually with extra sugar or artificial sweeteners added to it.
 I won’t even go into artificial colourings or other stabilisers which are usually also packed into these yoghurts.
 Remember the fewer ingredients on the list, the better.

 The best way to go to avoid added sugar is to steer away from fruity flavours and opt for natural or plain Greek yoghurts.
 Learn more by watching my video on Natural vs. Greek yoghurts and reading this article on the three things you probably don’t know about Greek yoghurt.

 - Fruit flavour yoghurt: between 6-14g sugar per 100g (plus potential stabilisers and artificial sweeteners)

 - Natural or Greek yoghurt: between 4-9g sugar per 100g

 The best of the fruity situation

 Whilst natural is preferable, lets say a fruit flavoured yoghurt slips into the trolley… I’ll turn a blind eye with the hope you’ll change this habit eventually as I know I struggled to pull myself off this one.